- November 30, 2016

 - Categories: Lemon Law

 Steering wheels may soon go the way of carburetors and four-wheel disk brakes.
 There is no mistaking the fact that the driverless car evolution is upon us.
-Companies like Tesla, Uber, and Google are leading the way; and from their recent success, it appears the public is eager for the transition.
+Companies like Tesla, Uber, and Google are leading the way; However, as with any technology, there are concerns.
+Some individuals have even consulted a rollover accident lawyer after incidents.
+Nonetheless, from their recent success, it appears the public is eager for the transition.

 Driverless Vehicles Create Benefits and Risks for the Consumer

 There will be obvious benefits to this next generation of automobiles.
-Self-driving cars will mean fewer collisions due to human error, more free time while traveling, and greater access for elderly or disabled individuals.
+Self-driving cars will mean fewer collisions due to human error, reducing the need for services offered by rear end collision lawyers.
+With more free time while traveling, and greater access for elderly or disabled individuals, the advantages are significant.
 Traffic efficiency should increase dramatically once the transition is complete.
 Driverless vehicles will then be able to ascertain each other’s location via an electronic network without traditional vehicles getting in the way.

 In time, the benefits of driverless vehicles may outweigh their risks, but it is unrealistic to think they will ever operate perfectly.
 The question, then, is who will get stuck with the bill when an autonomous car comes off the factory floor with a defect?

 The Song-Beverly Act Protects Consumers from New Car Defects

 Protections are currently in place for those who buy new cars that turn out to be defective.
 In 1970, California enacted a “Lemon Law” addressing the warranty responsibilities of automobile manufacturers.
 The Song-Beverly Consumer Warranty Act, as the law is officially known, provides as follows: